The toughest part of letting go is realising that the other person already did. – Unknown

 I know examples of people who have broken up but still stayed in touch because they were genuinely interested in each other as individuals, but the relationship they had together simply would not give them what they aspired to.
 And it’s fine.

-If you don’t have mutual friends and nothing really links you two together (like a workplace, mutual gym, coffee shop etc.) then again, it’s up to you to decide whether you want that person to be in your life or not.
+If you don’t have mutual friends and nothing links you two together (like a workplace, shared gym, coffee shop, etc.) then again, it’s up to you to decide whether you want that person to be in your life or not.

 #3.
 Massive Cleanse: Mind, Body, Home

 Gather together everything that has even the tiniest hint that reminds you of the time spent with your ex.
 Give it all to charity or chuck it away from your house, from your mind, from your life.
 Everything that triggers your memories to pop up.
 Throw everything away that reminds you of your old life, you have a new, a better one to run now and there is no need for keeping all that dusty clutter.

 I was hesitant about that… After all, there are so many things we hang on to postcards, presents, photos of travels and discoveries the world together… especially if you are as sentimental as me who still keeps some of her workbooks from elementary school (no judgments, please).
 But I did it… I gathered that all together and just let it go.
 Because there was that sense in me that there was no use in that stuff anyway and that person was never coming back into my life.
 So there was no need to keep anything that would have reminded me of him anchoring memories from the bottom of my broken heart (back then).

 There is such a temptation to go and stuff your face with junk food.
 To eat buckets of ice cream and demolish pizza, especially when we feel the need to fill the void inside.
 I was an emotional eater.
 That’s why the decision to eat healthy, exercise and move more didn’t come to me naturally knocking on my door.